zeeshan595/tortuga-library/README.md

 # tortuga-library

 Tortuga is a open source Game Engine built in C++ 17.
 Tortuga ONLY uses vulkan for its graphics API with NO plans of using any other graphics API.
-Tortuga is built in Linux and currently does not have support for other platforms.
+Tortuga is built for Linux (Wayland) and currently does NOT have support for any other platforms.
 For editing the source code & building the project, a `Linux` system is recommended with a copy of `vs code` or `gnome-builder`.

-UPDATE: currently the glfw library is being removed from the project

 **Key Features**